 Bush: Unauctioned spectrum licenses should be subject to user fees

-President George W. Bush’s 2007 budget proposal released yesterday includes authorizing the FCC to collect user fees on licensed spectrum not obtained via an auction.
+President George W. Bush’s 2007 budget proposal includes authorizing the FCC to collect user fees on licensed spectrum not obtained via an auction.

 Exactly what the proposal means is unclear at this time.
 Television and radio broadcasters’ lobbying efforts have thwarted previous attempts to assess user fees on their unauctioned spectrum, but another attempt to establish such fees would not be surprising.
 Airwaves used by public-safety entities and the military are not auctioned, but most Beltway sources doubt that the Bush administration wants to assess a spectrum user fee on other governmental entities.